metamodern-design/documentation/src/content/overview-sections.md

 ## Responsive Design

-- Breakpoint at 11 column units (704 px) for tablet layouts
+- Breakpoint at 11 column units (704 px) for tablet+ layouts
 - Breakpoint at 17 column units (1088 px) for laptop+ layouts